Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Inconsistency of the naive string vertices

 where $c_*$ is the length of the geodesic calculated using the grafted metric.
 Therefore, for the finite values of $c_*$, the geodesics length on the plumbing gets finite corrections.
 This in particular means that the Fenchel-Nielsen length parameters on the surfaces lying at the boundary of the string vertices and that on the glued surfaces obtained via the special plumbing fixture construction do not match.
-There is a mismatch of the order $c_*^3$ (see figure \ref{celldecomposition2}).
+There is a mismatch of the order $c_*^3$.

-We can also match the local coordinates on the surfaces belong to the boundary of the string vertices and that on the glued surfaces obtained via the special plumbing fixture construction.
-From the equation (\ref{graftedhyp2}), it is clear that the hyperbolic metric on the surface obtained by gluing $ \mathcal{R}_{g_i,n_i}$ and $ \mathcal{R}_{g_j,n_j}$ do not match with the hyperbolic metric on the relevant regions of $ \mathcal{R}_{g,n}$.
+We must also compare the local coordinates on the surfaces belong to the boundary of the string vertices with that on the glued surfaces obtained via the special plumbing fixture construction.
+From equation (\ref{graftedhyp2}), it is clear that the hyperbolic metric on the surface obtained by gluing $ \mathcal{R}_{g_i,n_i}$ and $ \mathcal{R}_{g_j,n_j}$ do not match with the hyperbolic metric on the relevant regions of $ \mathcal{R}_{g,n}$.
 Their ratios are different from unity by a term of order $c_*^2$.
-This suggests that the local coordinates on $ \mathcal{R}_{g,n}$ deviates from that on the surface obtained by gluing $ \mathcal{R}_{g_i,n_i}$ and $ \mathcal{R}_{g_j,n_j}$ by a term of order $c_*^2$.
-Therefore, we conclude that the naive string vertex $ \mathcal{V}^0_{g,n}$ together with the Feynman diagrams won't be able to provide a single cover of the moduli space of hyperbolic Riemann surfaces with continuous choice of local coordinates on them.
+Therefore the local coordinates on $ \mathcal{R}_{g,n}$ induced from hyperbolic metric deviates from that on the surface obtained by gluing $ \mathcal{R}_{g_i,n_i}$ and $ \mathcal{R}_{g_j,n_j}$ by a term of order $c_*^2$.
+Thus we conclude that the naive string vertex $ \mathcal{V}^0_{g,n}$ together with the Feynman diagrams won't be able to provide a single cover of the moduli space of hyperbolic Riemann surfaces with continuous choice of local coordinates on them.
 We are left with a mismatch of order $c_*^2$.
-As a result, {\it the string vertices $\mathcal{V}^0$ provide only an approximate cell decomposition of the moduli space which becomes more and more accurate as we take the parameter $c_*\to 0$}.
+As a result, {\it the string vertices $\mathcal{V}^0$ provide only a mismatched tiling of the moduli space and the mismatch reduces as we take the parameter $c_*\to 0$}.